samjulien/blog/_posts/2018-08-13-auth0-ciso-joan-pepin-to-speak-at-wwc-portland-networking-night.markdown

 </video>

 {% include tweet_quote.html quote_text="Stretching into a new role?
-Here’s some advice from @CloudCISO_Joan — and an opp to hear her in person in Portland this week! #WWC" %}
+Here’s some advice from @CloudCISO_Joan — and an opp to hear her in person in Portland this week! #WWCode" %}